 In February 2007, Incourage supported a request in the amount of \$3,088 from the Arts & Heritage Cluster for new banners for the City of Wisconsin Rapids.
-Banners provided a visual corridor to guide visitors and residents to the downtown area.
-In November 2011, Incourage again supported a request from the City of Wisconsin Rapids in the amount of \$2,560 to provide holiday and flag banners for the downtown area.
+Banners provided a visual corridor to guide visitors and residents to the Downtown Riverfront District.
+In November 2011, Incourage again supported a request from the City of Wisconsin Rapids in the amount of \$2,560 to provide holiday and flag banners for the Downtown Riverfront District.